Outdoor games and game exercises for teaching the elements of volleyball in the dhow. Outdoor games with volleyball elements Exercise “Find me”

 2-3 min.

-Keep a distance of 2 steps.
+Maintain a distance of 2 steps.

 The back is straight.

-The back is straight, overlap more often
+Back straight, overlap more often

-Look over the left shoulder
+Look over your left shoulder

 1-4 – hands up